aryamantepal/aryamantepal/README.md

 - 👯 I’m looking to collaborate on projects in (applied) computer vision and deep learning!
 That said, I have way too many interests, so I'm honestly open to anything!

-- 💬 Ask me about my favorite pokemon :)
+- 💬 Ask me about my time in Europe!
+I was fortunate to visit most of the Netherlands, some of Brussels, a bit of France & Switzerland AND Prague!
+And I was living in Germany during this time :)

 - 📫 How to reach me **atepal@umass.edu**